reetmitra/tp/docs/UserGuide.md

 Format: `help`

-For more information regarding the comamnd formats and examples, press `F1` to open up a help window (as shown in the picture below).
+For more information regarding the command formats and examples, press `F1` to open up a help window (as shown in the picture below).
-To close the help window, you can simply press `esc` on your keyboard (other methods such as `alt`+`F4` and clicking on the red `X` button on the top right corner of the window also works).
+To close the help window, you can simply press `esc` on your keyboard (other methods such as `alt`+`F4` and clicking on the red `X` button in the top right corner of the window also works).

 ![help message](images/helpMessage.png)